Learning from Viral Information: Introduction

+To formalize and explore these tradeoffs, we develop a social-learning model where agents sample and interact with others' signals.
+We will draw on mathematical techniques from a stochastic approximation literature to track the dynamics of signals and interactions in a society.
+We now describe a set of modeling assumptions that will let us apply these techniques to learning dynamics under equilibrium behavior.

-In our model, a large number of users arrive in turn and learn about a binary state.
-Each user receives a conditionally independent binary signal about the state (which we call a \emph{news story}) and observes a sample of stories from predecessors (which we call a \emph{news feed}).
-These stories are sampled using a news-feed algorithm that interpolates between choosing a uniform sample of the past stories and choosing each story with probability proportional to its \emph{popularity} (i.e., the number of times it has been shared).
-Users are Bayesians and know the news-feed algorithm, so they appropriately account for selection in the stories they see.\footnote{An alternative approach would be to assume users are naive and fail to account for this selection.
-Many of the main forces we highlight in our equilibrium framework would also appear in this behavioral model.} Users then choose which of these news-feed stories to share.
-We assume users prefer to share stories that match the true state, given their endogenous beliefs.
-This simple utility specification, which one might think is conducive to learning, can nevertheless generate rich learning dynamics including persistent learning failures.
+A large number of agents arrive in turn and learn about a binary state.
+Each agent receives a conditionally independent binary signal about the state (corresponding to a news story) and observes a sample of signals from predecessors (corresponding to a news feed).
+The sampling rule interpolates between choosing a uniform sample of the past signals and choosing each signal with probability proportional to its \emph{popularity score}, which increases as agents \emph{endorse} the signal.
+Sampling rules are parametrized by a \emph{virality weight} $\lambda$ that captures the weight placed on popularity: higher $\lambda$ corresponds to showing more popular signals.
+Agents are Bayesians and know the sampling rule, so they appropriately account for selection in the signals they see.\footnote{An alternative approach would be to assume agents are naive and fail to account for this selection.
+Many of the main forces we highlight in our equilibrium framework would also appear in this behavioral model.} Agents then choose which of these sampled signals to endorse.
+We assume agents prefer to endorse signals that match the true state, given their endogenous beliefs.
+This simple utility specification, which one might think is conducive to learning, can nevertheless generate rich learning dynamics such as persistent learning failures.